 - Learn more about volunteering or getting your corporation or organization involved to help get all Georgia children reading proficiently.

-- Promote the common agenda and the work of other Campaign partners through your organization’s communication vehicles including email, press releases, newsletter articles, blog entries, and more.
+- Promote the four-pillar framework and the work of other Campaign partners through your organization’s communication vehicles including email, press releases, newsletter articles, blog entries, and more.

 Who Else is Involved?